International Students Medical Insurance

 - You must hold a valid education-related visa.
 A copy of the I-20 or DS2019 may be requested.

-- For J-1 and F-1 visa (including OPT) holders, the full-time student/scholar status requirement is waived.
+- For J-1 and F-1 visa (including OPT) holders: The full-time student/scholar status requirement is waived within the U.S. if you have a valid F-1 visa, including OPT / Optional Practical Training, or a J-1 visa.

 - Full-time status requirements remain in force for individuals holding M-1, or other category visas.